 Since the 1980s, Western business strategists have preached focus.
-To capture economies of scale, move quickly down the learning curve, develop core competencies, and deeply understand customers, it’s best to operate in only one industry, or perhaps a few adjacent industries.
+To capture economies of scale, move quickly down the learning curve, and develop core competencies, it’s best to operate in only one industry, or perhaps a few adjacent industries.
 Diversifying into unrelated industries is dangerous, the thinking goes, because it leads to complexity and unmanageable size without yielding economies of scope and other operational synergies.
-Indeed, Wall Street has frequently penalized multi-industry companies with a “conglomerate discount.”
-Focused companies also tend to be quicker to exploit new technologies than their more diversified, bureaucratic rivals.1
+Indeed, Wall Street has frequently penalized multi-industry companies with a “conglomerate discount.”1

 The Pan-Industrial Advantage

 A pan-industrial company may look like a conglomerate on the outside, but it will run quite differently.
-It will be driven by a software platform that monitors, facilitates, and optimizes operations from product development to customer delivery, across the entire disparate product line.
-Just as Facebook’s platform automatically solicits, collects, and displays information from users and advertisers in a continually optimized way, pan-industrials will deploy sophisticated connected software systems to do the same with physical goods.
-While pan-industrials will need a certain level of focus — unlike ITT Corp. and other sprawling combines of the 1960s, with everything from telecommunications to food processing — they will be able to operate in much broader areas than the more targeted manufacturers of today.
-One could imagine, for example, “General Metals,” a company with underlying expertise in metal 3-D printing, which would be something like a combination of General Electric, General Motors, and General Dynamics, competing in industries from medical equipment to cars and airplanes.
+It will be driven by a software platform that monitors, facilitates, and optimizes operations, from product development to customer delivery, across a disparate product line.
+Although pan-industrials will need a certain level of focus — unlike the sprawling conglomerates of the 1960s — they will be able to operate in much broader areas than today’s more targeted manufacturers.
+One could imagine, for example, “General Metals,” a company with underlying expertise in metal 3-D printing, which would be something like a combination of General Electric, General Motors, and General Dynamics, competing in a range of industries such as medical equipment, cars, and airplanes.

-Armed with the platform and these new manufacturing technologies, pan-industrial companies will gain several advantages not currently available to conglomerates or focused companies.
+Armed with the software platform and these new manufacturing technologies, pan-industrial companies will gain several advantages not currently available to either conglomerates or focused companies.